pellcorp/creality-wiki/docs/rpi.md

     Do not try and install Simple AF for RPi on Mainsail OS or onto an existing klipper environment which has been setup using kiuah

-!!! warning

-    The installer assumes rasbian 11 (bulleye) or 12 (bookworm) only

 ## Cloning repo

 You will need to install git first: